sigven/pcgr/README.md

 #### STEP 1: Installation of Docker

 1. [Install the Docker engine](https://docs.docker.com/engine/installation/) on your preferred platform
-2. Test that Docker is running
+2. Test that Docker is running, e.g. by typing `docker ps` or `docker images` in your terminal window
-2. Adjust the computing resources dedicated to the Docker, i.e.:
+3. Adjust the computing resources dedicated to the Docker, i.e.:
    - Memory: minimum 5GB
    - CPUs: minimum 4

 #### STEP 2: Download PCGR

-1. Download and unpack the [latest release](https://github.com/sigven/pcgr/releases/tag/v1.2)
+1. Download and unpack the [latest release](https://github.com/sigven/pcgr/releases/latest)
 2. Download and unpack the data bundle (approx. 17Gb) in the PCGR directory
-   * Download [the data bundle](https://drive.google.com/open?id=0B8aYD2TJ472mb1dqZlpJM2w4aE0) from Google Drive to `~/pcgr-X.X` (replace _X.X_ with the version number)
+   * Download [the data bundle](https://drive.google.com/file/d/0B8aYD2TJ472mN2ZONy1uOXNNMFU) from Google Drive to `~/pcgr-X.X` (replace _X.X_ with the version number)
    * Unpack the data bundle, e.g. through the following Unix command: `gzip -dc pcgr.databundle.GRCh37.YYYYMMDD.tgz | tar xvf -`

     A _data/_ folder within the _pcgr-X.X_ software folder should now have been produced